Observable change in how leaders execute

 - No calibration across teams

-MMI is our weekly reinforcement cadence that turns one behavior into consistent execution.
+MMI is the weekly execution cadence that turns one behavior into consistent performance.

 Learn about the reinforcement cadenceProof in practice